 - field processing units

-Once the annual PCOS rate is determined for each reporting facility, the PCOS allowance is deducted from your total gross royalty payable each month for each well event or PE.
+Once the annual PCOS rate is determined for each battery, the PCOS allowance is deducted from your total gross royalty payable each month for each well event or PE.
 The allowance is calculated by multiplying the PCOS rate by:

 - The volume of raw gas produced from the well event or Production Entity (PE), and